-This topic describes the OAuth 2.0 Authorization Code grant type supported by Pivotal Single Sign-On (SSO).
+This topic describes the OAuth 2.0 Authorization Code grant type supported by Pivotal Single Sign‑On.
 The authorization code grant type is the most commonly used grant type.
-This grant type is for server-side applications.
+This grant type is for server-side apps.

 - Resource Owner: A person or system capable of granting access to a protected resource.

 - Application: A client that makes protected requests using the authorization of the resource owner.